 The dashboard shows that during the four-month period from October 2016 to January 2017, the volunteers edited 106 articles, and added more than 16,000 words to these articles.
 The articles were viewed 9,35 million times by the end of the project period (January 2017).
 One month later, the number of views are close to 11 million.

 Many people use Wikipedia as the place to go when looking for health information; the statistics from this project confirm this.
 If Cochrane wants its health evidence be used by the general public, investing in Wikipedia makes sense.
 The volunteer model worked well: after a short training, the volunteers were capable of editing articles.
 In addition to the guidance provided by Cochrane Global Ageing, the volunteers also used the Cochrane bot (which lists Cochrane Reviews currently referenced in Wikipedia for which a newer version is available) to find articles they could edit.

 Cochrane will continue promoting the use of Wikipedia for disseminating Cochrane evidence, thus improving the quality of the health information available.
 Ways to get involved are described on the partnership Wiki page.
-In addition, Task Exchange is posting tasks for the Wiki updates needed.
+In addition, Cochrane Engage is posting tasks for the Wiki updates needed.
 The training materials used for this pilot project are open access and can be used by anyone interested in learning about Wikipedia editing and on including Cochrane evidence in Wikipedia.